-When you see this topic, you’re probably expecting me to rattle off the familiar statistics and trends.
+When you see this topic, you probably expect me to rattle off the familiar statistics and trends.
 Something like:

-- More than 7 out of 10 adults aged 20 years or older in the United States are overweight or obese.1
+- More than seven out of 10 adults aged 20 years or older in the United States are overweight or obese.1

 - Most leading causes of death are tied to unhealthy body composition and the resultant inflammation.

 - People fall into yo-yo patterns with cycles of weight loss attempts followed by failed efforts, ending in weight regain or even more added weight.